New

 Taranaki region.

-Tuwharetoa; The
+Tūwharetoa; The

-King also had kawana (governors)
+King also had kāwana (governors)

-other tribes
+representing other tribes

 1863/64

-Colonial government conqueres the
+Colonial government

-Waikato region and
+conquers the Waikato region and took the

-capital (Ngaruawahia), the King retreated south of the
+King's capital (Ngāruawāhia), the King retreated

-River into Ngati Maniapoto territory and remained head
+Puniu River into Ngāti Maniapoto territory and

-reduced 'King Country').
+of a reduced 'King Country').

 12 Aug